johnpeart/lgbt-mp/index.md

 **This website was created to record how many out LGBT MPs were sitting in the House of Commons.**

-The data in this dataset are for the Parliament which sat from May 2015 to May 2017.
-The dataset is correct, to the best of my knowledge, up to 27 May 2017.
+**This data is currently being updated with the outcome of the May 2017 General Election.**

-There were {{ total-members }} MPs who said they define as LGBT when Parliament dissolved in May 2017.

-{{ count-parties }} parties returned MPs in this Parliament, and {{ count-parties-non-zero }} of them had at least 1 out LGBT MP.
+There were {{ total-members }} MPs who said they define as LGBT when Parliament dissolved in May 2017. {{ count-parties }} parties returned MPs, and {{ count-parties-non-zero }} of them had at least 1 out LGBT MP.

-**This dataset will be updated as soon as possible after the June 2017 General Election.**

 This dataset is available as a CSV file on Github.